 The 22-year-old adept at playing anywhere across the front line has proven that he is worth every penny of the €24 million that Benfica paid for him in 2020.

-He is the current top scorer in the league, and the form that he is in, it’ll be challenging for Benfica to keep him beyond the summer with many top sides in Europe looking for a centre forward.
+He finished the season as the top scorer in the league, and the form that he has shown through the entire season, it’ll be challenging for Benfica to keep him beyond the summer with many top sides in Europe looking for a centre forward.

 And after suffering several injuries in the previous season, he has burst onto the scene this season.
 Currently, the youngster is the ninth top goalscorer compared to players from the top five leagues.
 He also ranks when it comes to expected goals scored this season at 12.65.